 The steps to remove an old coffee stain are very similar, but be aware that it may take a lot of repeated effort.
 It's also important to lightly wet the stained area before beginning to treat the stain.
 Repeat all the steps for removing fresh coffee stains above until you can't see any progress.

 Old coffee stains may need extra help to remove fully.
 If your carpet is wool or a wool blend, or if you are unsure of the type, try 3 drops of a mild dish soap mixed in a cup of water.
 Sponge this solution onto the carpet and continue to blot it away alternating between a wet and dry cloth.
 If you know your carpet is not a wool or wool blend, you can try mixing a tablespoon of ammonia with a cup of water.
 Test this solution in a hidden spot on your carpet to make sure it doesn't damage the color.
-Gently blot the ammonia solution onto the carpet and wait 3-5 minutes.
+Gently blot the ammonia solution onto the carpet and wait 3 to 5 minutes.
 Using another towel alternate blotting with water and blotting with a dry towel to rinse and dry the carpet.
 Finish by blotting with a dry towel and allowing the carpet to dry fully.

 - Clean white cloths or towels